What Is Guardianship? Pamphlet

 HOW IS A PERSON DETERMINED TO BE INCAPACITATED?

-Any adult may file a petition to determine another person's incapacity with the court setting forth the factual information upon which they base their belief that the person is incapacitated.
+Any adult may file a petition with the court to determine another person's incapacity, setting forth the factual information upon which they base their belief that the person is incapacitated.

 The court then appoints a committee of three members, usually two physicians, and another person who by knowledge, skill, training or education can form an expert opinion.
 One of the three members of the committee must have knowledge of the type of incapacity alleged in the petition and each member of the committee must submit a report of his/her findings to the court.